tjhillard/tjhillard.com/src/posts/intro-to-css-transitions.md

 - Use `ease-in-out` for moving from one position to another
 - When in doubt, use `ease-in-out`

 What about speeds?
-For the majority of transitions, it's best to stay within `100ms` and `500ms`.
-Transitions that are too fast can be potentially even more jarring to a user than no transition at all, and transitions that are too slow can be seriously annoying.
-I think we've all seen those sites, usually a marketing site or fancy landing page, with dreadfully slow transitions.
-Don't be that site.
+The general sweet spot is between `100ms` and `500ms`.
+Transitions that are too fast can be potentially even more jarring to a user than no transition at all, and transitions that are too slow can be annoying.
+I think we've all seen those sites, usually a marketing site or fancy landing page, with painfully slow transitions.
+Don't try to overdo it.

-> Well implemented transitions are like good bassists.
-If they're doing their job right, the average person doesn't even really notice them.

 In my projects, I usually have 5 speed variables defined in my base CSS and aim to only use these for all of my transitions in order to enforce consistency.